Get your Stimulus Check (EIP)

-This year, many people will receive an Economic Impact Payment (often called a stimulus payment) from the federal government.
-You’ll get up to $1,200 for yourself ($2,400 for a married couple filing jointly) and you’ll get an additional $500 for every dependent child under the age of 17.
+Since the COVID-19 pandemic started, the federal government has sent out two rounds of Economic Impact Payments (often called a stimulus check).
+For the first round, individuals received up to $1,200 for themselves ($2,400 for a married couple filing jointly) and an additional $500 for every dependent child under the age of 17.

 We know there are many questions around the Economic Impact Payments (EIP) and we have some answers!
 We’ve broken down some common questions to help you out.